sasamil/PointInPolygon_Py/README.md

 This implementation is tested against standard Crossing Number (cn) algorithm, Winding Number (wn) algorithm and the PostGIS implementation. <img src="http://forum.srpskinacionalisti.com/images/smilies/eusa_snooty.gif" alt="there's a better" height="15" width="16">

-Unlike standard methods (cn and wn), this one WORKS ON EDGES.
-Furthermore, according to my tests, it outperforms standard alghoritms.
+Unlike standard methods (cn and wn), this one WORKS ON EDGES with (quite likely) no performance cost.